How to Be Anonymous Online: 19 Tips to Protect Your Identity

 Can you be completely anonymous online?

-In theory, it’s possible to go anonymous.
+In theory, it’s possible to become truly anonymous online.
 But staying anonymous constantly is a way more challenging task.
 That would require significant effort.
-You will need to completely revamp your browsing habits, behavior, and general attitude to what you share (or rather not share) online.
+You will have to totally redefine your habits of browsing, your behavior and attitude towards what you post (or do not post) over the internet.

 At the same time, many still confuse going completely incognito and simply protecting their personal information online.
 In fact, while anonymity and privacy are closely related, there’s a drastic difference between these two concepts.
 Here are some details.